Leveraging social networks in a disaster

-Social media channels provide a new, rich source of information from which disaster managers and emergency response agencies can obtain real-time awareness of developing situations.
+These channels provide a new, rich source of information from which disaster managers and emergency response agencies can obtain real-time awareness of developing situations.
+However, without suitable tools this information can't be used.

-Without suitable tools this information can't be used, for example details about the 2009 Victorian bushfires was reported in real-time on social network sites but was not visible to state or federal disaster response agencies.
+For example details about the 2009 Victorian bushfires were reported in real-time on social network sites, but this was not visible to state or federal disaster response agencies.

-Recently, a hospital was threatened by a grass fire in Cloncurry in outback Queensland.
-Our ESA software gave the Queensland Department of Community Safety early warning of the incident.
+When a hospital was threatened by a grass fire in Cloncurry in outback Queensland, ESA software gave the Queensland Department of Community Safety early warning of the incident.

 ESA provided crisis coordinators early notification to prepare their response to the fire while waiting for confirmation from official channels.
 This meant the evacuation plan could be prepared, providing precious extra time to the emergency management workers on the ground.